Sociolinguistics ENGLANG4053

 Short Description

 This course explores the interface between language and society.
-Specifically, looking at social factors such as age, geography, ethnicity, and social class, in tandem with the linguistic system itself, drive variation and change in language?
+Specifically, it will look at how social factors such as age, geography, ethnicity, and social class, in tandem with the linguistic system itself, drive variation and change in language.

 Timetable